Tuesday 12th November, 2019.

 - Discussion of NDIS and Assistive Technology in children with ASD

-Tegan Keogh will be focus on the use of remote microphone assistive listening technology in children with ASD and other neurodevelopmental conditions.
+Tegan Keogh will focus on the use of remote microphone assistive listening technology in children with ASD and other neurodevelopmental conditions.

 Who should attend